MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 * [Download Visual Studio Professional 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Professional&rel=16)
 * [Download Visual Studio Enterprise 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=16)

 When you install Visual Studio 2019, select the **Desktop development with C++** workload.
-The Windows 10 Software Development Kit (SDK) is automatically included, and is displayed in the right-hand **Summary** pane.
-Note that the version of the SDK that is compatible with the WDK for Windows Server 2022 may not be the default SDK.
-To get the compatible version of the SDK please use the link in step 1.5 below.
+The Windows 10 Software Development Kit (SDK) is automatically included and is displayed in the right-hand **Summary** pane.
+Note that the version of the SDK that is compatible with the Windows 11 WDK may not be the default installed with Visual Studio.
+To get the compatible version of the SDK please use the link in step 2 below.

 WDK has Spectre mitigation enabled by default but requires spectre mitigated libraries to be installed with Visual Studio for each architecture you are developing for.
 Additionally, developing drivers for ARM/ARM64/ARM64EC require the build tools for these architectures to also be installed with Visual Studio.
-To locate these items you will need to know the latest version of MSVC installed on your system.
+To locate these items, you will need to know the latest version of MSVC installed on your system.

 To find the latest version of MSVC installed on your system, in **Visual Studio Installer** go to **workload page**, on the right pane under **installation details**, expand **Desktop development with C++** and locate the **MSVC v142 - VS 2019 C++ x64/x86 build tools (V14.xx)** - note where **xx** should be the highest version available.